___ Syria (سورية)

 The University consists of several faculties, higher institutes, intermediate institutes and a Faculty of Dentistry.
 There is an institution specialized in teaching the Arabic language to foreigners, which is the largest institution of its kind in the Arab world.

-Modernisation Programme for the Syrian Water Sector - GIZ
+Modernisation Programme for the Syrian Water Sector - GIZ (dead link)

 The primary objective of the Syrian-German water programme is to support the institutions of the water sector in their endeavour to improve the organizational and institutional framework conditions in order to achieve a sustainable and fair coverage of water demand for the various user groups.